SAS Technical Support and Policies

 - Answer questions about specific details of procedures (for example, discussing available features, options, and limitations).

 - Provide limited and general statistical advice on a case-by-case basis.
-However, it is your responsibility to determine which type of statistical analysis is appropriate for your needs.

 - Address concerns with printed or online documentation by providing additional examples, if necessary, or explanation for concepts that require clarification.

 - Address specific questions and concerns that are related to the installation and maintenance of SAS software.